This is a photo of LaReeca Rucker

 Always a student of evolving technology, digital media trends and educational creativity, Rucker has taught multimedia journalism, features writing, and introduction to mass communication classes that all incorporate technology and social media since 2014.

-Rucker was nominated in 2021 for the Paragon Award for Excellence in Distance Teaching.
+Rucker was nominated in 2021 for the Paragon Award for Excellence in Distance Teaching and was selected as a finalist.
+She was also nominated for the award in 2022.
 The purpose of the Paragon Award is to recognize and reward superior online teaching, encourage online faculty to continually grow professionally, and to serve as role models in academic excellence.
 The award is based on successful practices in online course design that enhance student learning and engagement; innovative and creative use of technology and instructional methods; and dedication to providing an excellent student learning experience.

 Rucker was selected as one of the recipients of an Eric B. Sager Scholarship to attend the 2020 Virtual Investigative Reporters & Editors Conference.
 This award came with a one-year membership to the IRE organization and paid conference registration.
 It was established through an estate gift by the late Eric B. Sager, an IRE member from West Virginia, who worked mainly in trade publications.
 The scholarship is for U.S.-based journalists and independent journalists, and those who are from trade publications and small outlets.